 The Servicer is obligated under the Servicing Agreement to indemnify the Issuer and the Trustee (for itself and on behalf of the Holders) only in limited circumstances.
 See "THE SERVICING AGREEMENT-Servicer Will Indemnify Issuer in Limited Circumstances."
 Neither the Trustee nor the Holders will have the right to accelerate payments on the 2022 Restructuring Bonds as a result of a breach under the Servicing Agreement, absent an event of default under the Indenture as described in "THE INDENTURE-Events of Default."
 If the Servicer incurs indemnification obligations, it is not clear where such obligations would rank with other Servicer obligations.
 Furthermore, the Servicer might not have sufficient funds available to satisfy its indemnification obligations under the Servicing Agreement.
-The Servicer would get funds to pay indemnification obligations from the T&D System rates and other charges.
-In the event of substantial Servicer indemnification obligations, payments on the 2022 Restructuring Bonds might be delayed or reduced.
+The Servicer would get funds to pay indemnification obligations, payments on the 2022 Restructuring Bonds might be delayed or reduced.